 Purpose:

-for the past twenty-seven years the Tejido Group has
+for the past thirty-five years the Tejido Group has developed

-Architecture work side by side with University graduate
+side by side with University graduate and undergraduate

-Latin America, Europe, the Middle East and Asia.
+the Middle East, Africa and Asia.
 Projects include:

 Post-Industrial Water Front Redevelopment in Prague and